 - Start fixing and Improving.
 Once you have the plan, it's time to start making changes to your website.

 - Fix code errors.
 Start with missing and broken content, work into the duplicate content issues.
 This is called Technical SEO.

 - Optimize your pages.
 Start improving the quality of your pages by fixing title tags, meta descriptions, and using headers.
 Make sure your important pages have at least 300 words on the page, and the content contains the words you want to be found.
 This is called on-page optimization.

 - Work on a backlink campaign.
 Look at your offline relationships and online connections.
 Is there a way to formalize a connection between these websites?
 Is there an industry website that can provide a backlink?

 - Check on your competitors.
 How is their website set up, and how does the website load on various devices?
 What keywords and phrases are they using?
 Work some of this data into your website, making it uniquely your content.

 - Check up on the changes.
 Once you have made the changes give it a few weeks and check your Analytics and Search Console data.
 You should be able to see the improvements taking effect.
-Ideally you can also start getting more phone calls or closed business.
+Ideally, you can also start getting more phone calls or closed businesses.

 Remember a few key things.

 SEO is about quality over quantity.
-It's better to have quality content, keywords, and backlinks, then to have a bunch of stuff that is phony and fluff.
+It's better to have quality content, keywords, and backlinks than have a bunch of phony and fluff stuff.
 Search engines are getting smarter and will penalize people trying to game the system.
 Better to focus on speaking to potential customers that may actually want your product or service.